Domestic Violence Charges and Sentencing in New York State

 Sentencing Chart for Felony Convictions in New York State

-A felony conviction will result in termination of rights and freedoms that most U.S. citizens enjoy, like voting, exercising one’s 2nd amendment rights and access to government assistance programs.
+A felony conviction will result in the termination of rights and freedoms that most U.S. citizens enjoy, like voting, exercising one’s 2nd amendment rights, and access to government assistance programs.

 Domestic Violence Misdemeanor

 A misdemeanor assault conviction is punishable by up to one year in jail.
 Law enforcement will only arrest the “Primary Aggressor” in domestic violence situations.
 For misdemeanor charges (not felony), law enforcement must determine who the primary aggressor was.
 If both persons are believed to have committed a misdemeanor-level crime, the police will attempt to determine who the primary aggressor was and file charges accordingly.

 Sometimes referred to as a “Petty Offense,” a Domestic Violence violation is punishable by up to 15 days in jail and does not create a criminal record.

 Due to the sensitive nature of domestic violence and the mandatory arrest policy, an experienced criminal defense attorney should be retained as soon as possible.

 Hiring a Criminal Defense Attorney

 Just as each case is unique, so are lawyers.
 You will want to find an attorney that you trust to understand your rights and fight for your future.

 Choose your attorney wisely.
 Looking for extensive criminal defense experience and good standing in the legal community is a good place to start.
 Make sure to ask a lot of questions and get a feel for how the attorney would handle your case.
 Most attorneys, including ours, will be open to working out a payment plan, so ask for a quote and then hire the criminal defense attorney you feel would be the best fit for your situation.

 Our Criminal Defense Attorneys live and work in the Capital Region and we have been representing clients facing criminal charges since 1898.